FB

 What If . . .

-If something is not perfect, then think about this hierarchy for the positioning.
+If something is not perfect when you mount a trailer axle, then think about this hierarchy for the positioning.
 Having the brackets sit side to side properly on the frame rails is 1st most important.
 Matching the two ‘A’ dimensions are 2nd most important.
 Matching the ‘B’ dimensions are 3rd most important.

 If you are careful and take the time all through the trailer building process, it will come out straight and true.
 Measure a lot as you build.
+Use good welding technique to avoid “weld pull” out of true.
 Take care in mounting the trailer axle, then the end result will be awesome.

 Good luck as you mount your trailer axle straight.